 France and Afghanistan

-France and Afghanistan signed a Treaty of Friendship and Cooperation on 27 January 2012.
-The Treaty was concluded for 20 years and entered into force on 1 December of that year.
-It marked France’s long-term commitment and its evolution from a chiefly military to a chiefly civilian one.
-It is supplemented by a cooperation programme presenting details of projects over an initial five-year period (2012-2016) in the fields of security (military and police training), scientific, cultural and technical cooperation (agriculture, research, education, health, archaeology, governance), infrastructure (irrigation, rail, mines), economy and trade.
-In 2012, the French Ministry of Foreign Affairs announced a 50% increase in French aid to Afghanistan for the next five years (2012-2016).
-For further details on French cooperation in Afghanistan, visit the website of the French Embassy in Afghanistan.
+On 27 January 2012, France and Afghanistan signed a friendship and cooperation treaty.
+This treaty, which was concluded for 20 years and entered into force on 1 December 2012, establishes France’s long-term commitment and demonstrates its shift from a predominantly military relationship to a predominantly civilian one.
+It is supplemented by a five-year action plan which provides details on projects in the areas of security (military and police training), scientific, cultural and technical cooperation (agriculture, research, education, health, archaeology, governance), infrastructure (irrigation, electrification), economics and trade.
+For further details on French cooperation in Afghanistan, visit the website of the French Embassy in Afghanistan